-In the 9 years since Robert Llewellyn started Fully Charged, the overwhelming majority of funding has come from his personal pocket, and from the crowdfunding platform (Patreon).
+In the 11 years since Robert Llewellyn started Fully Charged, the overwhelming majority of funding has come from his personal pocket, and from the crowdfunding platform (Patreon).
 This in addition with revenue generated via Google AdSense, and the occasional sponsorship just about kept Fully Charged afloat.
-It is fair to say then that, without ‘People Power’, Fully Charged simply would not exist.
+It is fair to say that, without ‘People Power’, Fully Charged simply would not exist.
 To enable Fully Charged to fulfil its potential, we are working to expand our commercial activities, but critically without undermining the show’s integrity.
 Fully Charged Live 2018 was the first such activity and profits from commercial activities like this are being reinvested in growth, especially that of our audience.
 However, at heart we remain committed to being ‘an independent voice, powered by people’, and it is our intention that the majority of our funding continues to come from individuals, not institutions.

 What are Patreons?

 Patreons are the people that make a monthly contribution to Fully Charged via the Patreon crowdfunding platform.
 Contributions range from $2 to $10 a month and our Patreons have had, and continue to have, a pivotal role in the development of Fully Charged.
 Not only do Patreons receive lots of content a little earlier than everyone else, but we are also working to offer them more exclusive content too.
 What’s more, we try to offer Patreon discounts on our commercial activities (e.g. Fully Charged Live tickets).
 Finally, as we struggle to cope with content suggestions from our audience as a whole, we intend to rely more heavily on ideas from our Patreons, in the hope that they can play as much of a role in the future of Fully Charged as they have in our past.

 Can we suggest content for an episode or podcast?